Call Now

 Additionally, if you’re self-employed, you’re also required to pay Class 4 National Insurance contributions on your profits.

-Navigating Self-Employed Tax Responsibilities
+Navigating Self-Employed Tax Responsibilities and FAQs:

 While you won’t have a traditional tax code as a self-employed individual, understanding the importance of your UTR and the self-assessment system is essential.
 By familiarising yourself with income tax rates, allowable expenses, and payment options, you can ensure you meet your tax obligations and optimise your financial situation.